Skip to content

 Every project carries some risk.

-A critical resource might drop out.
-An important component might take longer to produce.
-A key stakeholder might not sign off on deliverables.
+A critical resource might withdraw, an important component might take longer to produce, or a key stakeholder might not approve of deliverables.
 All these are common risks in marketing.

 Anything can - and often does - go wrong on a project.
 Putting out these fires is your job as the project manager.